 The St. David's Day Parade is held annually in Cardiff on St David's Day.
 This is a Welsh occasion which is open to everybody.
 It is an opportunity for the people of Wales, of all ages, ethnic or social backgrounds to unite in a creative & dignified celebration of the culture & heritage of Wales.

 Welsh Societies throughout the world also celebrate by holding dinners, parties & concerts.
-In the United States in 2006 St David's Day was officially recognised as the National Day for Welsh people, + on the 1st of March the Empire State Building was lit up in the colours of the Welsh Flag.
+In the United States in 2006 St David's Day was officially recognised as the National Day for Welsh people, and on the March 1st the Empire State Building was lit up in the colours of the Welsh Flag.

 Who was Dewi Sant?

 Dewi was born towards the end of the 5th century, less that a hundred years after the last of the Roman Regions left Wales.
-The Christian Name of Dewi's father was Sant, and he was the heir to the Royal Family of Ceredigion.
-Dewi's mother was called Non, the daughter of Cynyr of Caio, a name which is remembered in many churches + sacred fountains in Wales, Cornwall + Brittany.
-Dewi was educated at Henfynyw in Ceredigion, where he studied the history, order + literature of the Church.
+Dewi's father was Sandde who was the heir to the Royal Family of Ceredigion.
+Dewi's mother was called Non, the daughter of Cynyr of Caio, a name which is remembered in many churches and sacred fountains in Wales, Cornwall and Brittany.
+Dewi was educated at Henfynyw in Ceredigion, where he studied the history, order and literature of the Church.

-He founded a Celtic Monastic community at Glyn Rhosyn, on the Western Coast of Pembrokeshire, at the place where the Cathedral os St Davids now stands.
+He founded a Celtic Monastic community at Glyn Rhosyn, on the western coast of Pembrokeshire, at the place where the Cathedral of St Davids now stands.
 It is possible that this was the site of a very early religious community.
-ST Patrick is also connected to this site, he was born in South Wales and it is said that he spent some time at Glyn Rhosyn before sailing for Ireland from Porth Mawr.
+St Patrick is also connected to this site, he was born in South Wales and it is said that he spent some time at Glyn Rhosyn before sailing to Ireland from Porth Mawr.

-Dewi's fame as a teacher spread throughout the Celtic World.
+Dewi's fame as a teacher spread throughout the Celtic world.
 He lived an ascetic life which was typical of all Celtic monks - indeed he was nicknamed 'Dewi Ddyfrwr' (Dewi of the Water).
 There are a great many stories involving Dewi.
-Perhaps the best known is the sermon at Llanddewi Brefi in Ceredigion, when he addressed the large crowd the ground rose underneath his feet to enable all those present to hear him.
-It was said that a golden-beaked dove landed on his shoulder as a symbol of his sancticity.
+Perhaps the best known is the sermon at Llanddewi Brefi in Ceredigion, when he addressed a large crowd the ground rose underneath his feet to enable all those present to hear him.
+It was said that a golden-beaked dove landed on his shoulder as a symbol of his sanctity.